Quick Summary:

 - Lower tax rates: Offers reduced tax rates across income slabs with minimal conditions.

-- Simplified filing process: Fewer exemptions mean less paperwork and a reduced compliance burden, suitable for those with straightforward income.
+- Simplified filing process: Fewer exemptions mean less paperwork and a reduced compliance burden, which is suitable for those with straightforward income.

 - Attractive for low-dedication taxpayers: Ideal for individuals with limited investments or those not eligible for key exemptions.